 The University of Leeds will award the honorary title of Honorary Senior Lecturer to the person appointed to the role in recognition of their willingness to participate in undergraduate teaching in support of these arrangements.
-The honorary title will be awarded for a probationary period of 5 years.
-Renewal of the Title for a further 5 years will be on evidence of meeting the full criteria.
+The honorary title will be awarded for a probationary period of 5 years and renewal of the Title will be on evidence of meeting the full criteria (i.e. during this year period, it is expected that a peer review and relevant training courses will have been undertaken as well as continuing to significantly contribute to learning and teaching) and will be renewed for a further period of 5 years.